youandmedigital/craft-breadcrumb/README.md

 ## Breadcrumb Overview

-Generate a simple breadcrumb based on the segments in your URL.
-It is perfect for websites that have descriptive and meaningful URL's.
+Generate a simple breadcrumb based on your URL segments.
+It's perfect for websites that have descriptive and meaningful URLs.

 No need to setup a breadcrumb for sections and another for categories or even tags.